amitjoy/dependency-graph-osgi/README.md

 2. You can download bnd from this URL - https://goo.gl/D6RN6K
 3. The aforementioned command will create an OBR Index XML file in your project workspace directory
 4. Now create a `bundles.txt` file listing the bundles whose dependency graph will be prepared
-5. The `bundles.txt` file must comprise the bundle symbolic names in separate lines
+5. The `bundles.txt` file must comprise the bundle symbolic names in separate lines.
+You can also use wildcards.

 ```
 usage: Dependency Graph in OSGi - Help